redsh4de/monero-site/docs/how-to-create-a-new-component.md

 Quick decision guide:

 - `src/components/ui/` -> **Reusable UI building blocks**
-  - Use for small, style/behavior-focused components that may appear across the site (Buttons, Accordions, Icon wrappers).
+  - Use for small, style/behavior-focused components that may be used across the site (Buttons, Accordions, Icon wrappers).
   - Keep these dependency-free (accept props, avoid page-specific logic).
   - Example: `src/components/ui/Button.astro`, `Accordion.astro`.

 - `src/components/pages/` -> **Page-specific or feature components**
-  - Use when the component is tightly coupled to one page or feature (e.g., blog listing card, downloads grid, search results component).
+  - Use when the component is tightly coupled to one page or feature (e.g., blog listing card, downloads grid, search results component, exchanges table).
   - They can import page-level helpers and expect specific data shapes.
   - Example: `src/components/pages/blog/BlogCard.astro`.